 EconRA Guide: Covers all steps of the predoc process.
 Highly recommend reading through.

 I often get questions about learning how to code.
 There are many, many lessons online today, but I found software carpentry to be super helpful when I was learning almost ten years ago.
 Luckily it has stood the test of time and gotten even better for giving you a foundation in coding and reproducible analyses.
 QuantEcon has economics-specific lectures freely available as well and comes highly recommended.
 This Stata guide also looks great.
+(I'm sure this advice is horribly outdated in the age of AI but I still think there's a lot of utility in really understanding what you're doing and building an intuition on how to problem solve.)

 If you have an offer, talk to previous predocs of that PI and ask about work hours, expectations, stress, & general environment.
-This is two years of your life!!
 Make sure that you are as informed as possible before making a decision.
 If someone wants to hire you, they should give you adequate time to decide and the contact info of former predocs on request and it would be a red flag if they did not.

 What graduate programs did the previous predocs end up in?
-Only take a position where you would be happy with the median placement of all former predocs.
+Only take a position where you would be happy with the median placement of all recent former predocs.

 How many hours a week did they work on average?
+What kind of work do they do?
+What does a typical day look like?

 How reasonable did they feel like the deadlines were?
+More generally how stressful was the environment?

 How often did they meet with their PI to talk about their own research ideas, professional growth etc.?